 This route parallels California’s Eastern Sierras Nevada mountains, providing motorists with gorgeous views of the surrounding countryside at every turn.
 Plus, there are plenty of places to stop and enjoy some outdoor fun along the way, making it the perfect destination for a summer vacation.

-We’d also suggest adding a side trip to the Ancient Bristlecone Pine Forest – and additional 34-mile return trip – is a another must to witness some of the world’s oldest living trees, before concluding your journey at Lake Tahoe.
+We’d also suggest adding a side trip to the Ancient Bristlecone Pine Forest – and an additional 34-mile return trip – is another must to witness some of the world’s oldest living trees before concluding your journey at Lake Tahoe.

 11: Northern California Scenic Drives: Lake Tahoe Loop (US 50, NV 28 and US 89)

 - Time needed: 2.5 hours to 2 days

 The scenic drive around Lake Tahoe may not be one of the state’s longest but is most certainly among the most scenic drives in northern California (and Nevada).
 There’s no shortage of things for kids to do, with breathtaking beaches, stunning vistas, and numerous leisure options in both summer and winter.